whawty/auth/app/sync/README.md

     # sudo -u whawty-auth rsync -rlptv --delete -e ssh whawty-auth-master::store /var/lib/whawty/auth/store

-On the first connection you will get asked to accept the ssh fingreprint of the master.
-If you run the command a second time no errors/warnings shoulb be shown.
+On the first connection you will get asked to accept the ssh fingerprint of the master.
+If you run the command a second time no errors/warnings should be shown.
-After that you can enable the synchronisation by copying the files `whawty-auth-sync.service` and `whawty-auth-sync.timer` to `/etc/systemd/system` and enabling the timer using the following commands:
+After that you can enable the synchronization by copying the files `whawty-auth-sync.service` and `whawty-auth-sync.timer` to `/etc/systemd/system` and enabling the timer using the following commands:

     # systemctl daemon-reload
     # systemctl enable whawty-auth-sync.timer
     # systemctl start whawty-auth-sync.timer

-If you also want to have automatic `context-id` upgrades on succesfull logins you need to configure the slave to do remote upgrades using the the following as an argument to the `--do-upgrades` command line option:
+If you also want to have automatic `context-id` upgrades on successful logins you need to configure the slave to do remote upgrades using the the following as an argument to the `--do-upgrades` command line option:

     https://whawty-auth-master.example.com/api/update